Skip to main content

 Organisational evaluation and development 2025

 Is NMH organised to meet the needs of the future?
 In 2025, we are reviewing our organisational structure with the help of an external evaluator, followed by discussions with the various Departments at NMH about the path forward.
+Follow our timeline below.

 The Evaluation Report